-First Try: Link Prediction Techniques So far not so good
+First Try: Link Prediction Techniques

+So far not so good

-- Unfortunately, ranking-based LP is not enough for software dependencies. - Precision of predicted links is rather low (0.14-0.25 at most). - The Homophily Principle does not always hold for Java packages. - e.g., dependencies might still appear between dissimilar packages. - Two similar packages can intentionally be designed to not become dependent on each other. - e.g., based on business logic or modularity considerations.
+- Precision of predicted links is rather low (0.14-0.25 at most). - The Homophily Principle does not always hold for Java packages. - e.g., dependencies might still appear between dissimilar packages. - Two similar packages can intentionally be designed to not become dependent on each other. - e.g., based on business logic or modularity considerations.